awslabs/graphstorm/docs/source/index.rst

 Use GraphStorm APIs
 ---------------------

-For users who wish to customize the components of GraphStorm, e.g., training/inference pipelines and model components, follow the :ref:`GraphStorm API Programming Example Notebooks<programming-examples>` to explore the internal machinisms about GraphStorm, to learn how to use GraphStorm APIs to reproduce pipelines, and customize GraphStorm components for specific requirements.
+For users who wish to customize GraphStorm for their specific needs, follow the :ref:`GraphStorm API Programming Example Notebooks<programming-examples>` to explore GraphStorm APIs, learn how to use GraphStorm APIs to reproduce CLIs pipelines, and then customize GraphStorm components for specific requirements.
+Users can find the details of GraphStorm APIs in :ref:`API Reference<api-reference>` documentations.

 Advanced Topics
 ----------------